 Venmo has a big focus around the social element allowing users to send text and emojis on each payment they make.
 The app even allows users to follow friends on their timeline so they can view, comment and like their friends’ purchases (though users do have the option to keep transactions private as well of course!).

 Can Venmo Send Money Internationally?

 Even though Venmo works differently to Zelle and provides users with a digital bank account, it’s still not possible to make Venmo international transfers.
 In fact, does venmo work internationally at all?
 No, not even for same currency payments outside of the US – it’s a US domestic offering only.
-PayPal has other solutions itself which act as a venmo alternative for international transfers – namely Xoom who we have reviewed on MTC – though it isn’t one of our preferred options (it can be rather expensive) and we would recommend alternative money transfer companies.
+PayPal has other solutions itself which act as a venmo alternative for international transfers – namely Xoom who we have reviewed on MTC – though it isn’t one of our preferred options (it can be rather expensive) and we would recommend alternative money transfer services and companies.

 Cash App (Square Cash) – What is it and Does Cash App Work Internationally?

 Square, perhaps best known for its point-of-sale software for smartphones and tablets, is also the owner of Cash App (formerly Square Cash).

 Cash App is the last of the peer-to-peer payment networks we are reviewing.
 Just as with Zelle and Venmo, users can make payment to anyone else on the Cash App platform providing they have their mobile phone number.

 Cash App has the most functionality of all the P2P networks and eventually, Square thinks Cash App could do just about everything a traditional bank does for most people.